WOA-Project/SurfaceDuo-Guides/Install/Client/FlashingFFU.md

 # Flashing a Full Flash Update Image (.FFU) on Surface Duo

-This guid will up you flash a FFU file containing Windows on your Surface Duo.
+This guide will help you flash a FFU file containing Windows on your Surface Duo.

 You will end up with both Android™ and Windows on your Surface Duo.